forjayssake/zf2-skeleton-extension/README.md

 Populate Your Vendor Directory
 ------------------------------
 Open the command prompt as an administrator and change directory (cd) to your local working directory.
-Type "composer update" and press enter
+Type "composer install" and press enter

 The configuration for what Composer installs for the application is stored in \composer.json.
 Update this file to add new packages.